-This is not supported for critical production use at this time in mission-critical systems (e.g. Cinegy Air or Cinegy Capture), although this technique has so far proven very stable the concern is more related to loss of network or over-subscription to some central dongle.
-Where software is due to run on a virtual platform, this technique of distributing licenses is recommended over any other USB-sharing mechanisms that have certainly demonstrated reliability issues.
+This is not supported for critical production use at this time in mission-critical systems (e.g., Cinegy Air or Cinegy Capture).
+Although this technique has so far proven very stable, the concern is more related to a loss of network or over-subscription to some central dongle.
+Where the software is due to run on a virtual platform, this technique of distributing licenses is recommended over any other USB-sharing mechanisms that have certainly demonstrated reliability issues.

 How to Use

 The model allows a single machine to act as a license server, to which other machines address requests for connections.
-This machine may already be using a dongle in a normal manner, for example as a Cinegy Archive server or a Cinegy Convert server.
-No alterations are required to the hosting machine, and firewall exceptions are only required if using 3rd party firewall software or after manual reconfiguration of the Microsoft firewall.
+This machine may already be using a dongle in a normal manner, for example, as a Cinegy Archive server or a Cinegy Convert server.
+No alterations are required to the hosting machine, and firewall exceptions are only required if using the third-party firewall software or after a manual reconfiguration of Windows Firewall.